 Data Analysis

-Species Distribution Models (SDM) were constructed using the USGS Software for Assisted Habitat Modeling (SAHM; Morisette et al. 2013), and open-source species distribution and habitat suitability modeling software.
+Species Distribution Models (SDM) were constructed using the USGS Software for Assisted Habitat Modeling (SAHM; Morisette et al. 2013) and open-source species distribution and habitat suitability modeling software.

 [Note: detailed description of data analysis/modeling procedure to be included in final draft.
 We will be meeting with our project mentor Amanda West next week to review/refine preliminary model runs].

 Vegetation and topographic indices were supplied to the SDM as predictor variables (covariates).
-Initial stages of Species Distribution Modeling in SAHM identify cross-correlation and multicollinearity among covariates (Dormann et al. 2013, Morisette et al. 2013, West et al. 2015).
-In the event that two variables were strongly correlated (i.e., with a Spearman, Pearson, or Kendall correlation coefficient, |r| ≥ 0.70), the variable with either a greater percent variation explained (via Generalized Additive Modeling (GAM)), or biological/ecological relevance was retained (West et al. In Review).
+Initial stages of SDM in SAHM identify cross-correlation and multicollinearity among covariates (Dormann et al. 2013, Morisette et al. 2013, West et al. 2015).
+In the event that two variables were strongly correlated (i.e., with a Spearman, Pearson, or Kendall correlation coefficient, |r| ≥ 0.70), the variable with either a greater percent variation explained (via Generalized Additive Modeling (GAM)), or biological/ecological relevance, was retained (West et al. In Review).

 [Final covariate inputs to the SDM to be provided in the final draft].

-Five species distribution models were fit in SAHM: Generalized Linear Model (GLM), Multivariate Adaptive Regression Spline (MARS), Boosted Regression Trees (BRT), Random Forest (RF), and Maximum Entropy (MaxEnt).
+Five species distribution models were used in SAHM: Generalized Linear Model (GLM), Multivariate Adaptive Regression Spline (MARS), Boosted Regression Trees (BRT), Random Forest (RF), and Maximum Entropy (MaxEnt).

 [Detailed description of each species distribution model to be provided in the final draft]